by Dr. C.H. Weaver M.D. 10/2019

 Strategies to Improve Treatment

-Adjuvant therapy: Recurrence rates after treatment with resection or ablation are high, highlighting the importance of finding effective adjuvant treatments.
-Although the search for effective adjuvant therapy for hepatocellular carcinoma has been frustrating, studies are ongong evaluating the newer precision cancer medicines alone or with chemotherapy.
+Adjuvant therapy: Recurrence rates after treatment with resection or ablation are high, highlighting the importance of finding effective adjuvant treatments (treatments given after the primary treatment to reduce the risk of recurrence).
+Although the search for effective adjuvant therapy for hepatocellular carcinoma has been frustrating, evaluation of newer precision cancer medicines may hold promise.

 - Mazzaferro V, Llovet JM, Miceli R et al. Predicting survival after liver transplantation in patients with hepatocellular carcinoma beyond the Milan criteria: a retrospective, exploratory analysis.
 Lancet Oncology.
 2009;10:35-43.

 - Llovet JM, Bruix J. Novel advances in the management of hepatocellular carcinoma in 2008.
 Journal of Hepatology.
 2008;48:S20-S37.